 Material science associations and many more….

-Welcome to the 3rd International Conference on Magnetism and Magnetic Materials.
+Welcome to the 3rd International Congress on Magnetism and Magnetic Materials.
 The Conference will be Barcelona, Spain held, during October 16-17, 2019.
 The Conference will encompass all aspects of magnetism from fundamental physics and new materials to applied magnetics and device technologies.
 The Magnetism and Magnetic Materials Conference brings together members of the international scientific and engineering communities interested in recent developments on all aspects of fundamental and applied magnetism.
 Topics range from fundamental magnetism to advances in magnetic recording, emerging applications in energy and power technologies, and biomagnetism.
 This Conference provides an outstanding opportunity for worldwide participants to meet their colleagues and collaborators and discuss developments in all areas of magnetism research.

 Magnetism and Magnetic Materials